cucuzaluca/IT-Documentation/Networking/Basics of Networking/README.md

 ## DNS
-DNS = Domain Name System
-DNS translates domain names into IP addresses.
+DNS = Domain Name System, it translates domain names into IP addresses.
+Think of DNS as the contacts list of the internet

 Humans are good at remembering:
 - google.com
 - youtube.com
 - phasethree.net.au

-But computers need an IP address to know where to send network traffic\
+But computers need an IP address to know where to send network traffic

 So, DNS essentially does:
 google.com